kumari1224/react-icon-card-listings/README.md

-# Icon and Card listing
+# Icons and Card listing